SilverOwl1112/PRODIGY_CS_03/README.md

 # PRODIGY_CS_03
-This repository is for my third task as a cyber security intern at Prodigy InfoTech
+This repository is for my third task as a cyber security intern at Prodigy InfoTech: A Password Complexity Checker